Practical information

 Dogs on leashes are allowed in all visitor areas.

 - Stroller access is only possible on part of the tour route.
-A baby carrier is recommended for young children.
+Opt for a baby carrier for young children

 - Photos allowed